benhoyle/benhoyle.github.io-src/content/Claim Classification/Part 3. Classifying Claims - Spot-Checking Algorithms.md

 Before recent developments in deep-learning, linear classifiers such as linear SVMs offered the best performance.
 Bayesian methods then offered an alternative set of classifiers with a similar performance.
 Many early spam filters used Naive Bayes classifiers.

 The recent improvements in deep-learning offer the potential for gains over the previous state-of-the-art.
-However, as in our case, these gains are not huge with vanilla models (\< 5%).
+However, as in our case, these gains are not huge with vanilla models (less than 5%).